Hotel Xcaret Arte vs Hotel Xcaret Mexico: Which is better? (2023)

 Hotel Xcaret Arte vs Hotel Xcaret Mexico: Pools

-Hotel Xcaret MΓ©xico and Xcaret Arte resort both offer stunning pools and you’ll find no shortage of places to relax and unwind–with a tropical drink in hand!
+Hotel Xcaret México and Xcaret Arte resort both offer stunning pools and you’ll find no shortage of places to relax and unwind–with a tropical drink in hand!

 The pools at both hotels are surrounded by lush vegetation and many are embedded near the beaches and lagoons, making for a tropical oasis experience.

-At Hotel Xcaret Mexico, there are multiple pools, including a main infinity pool with a swim-up bar, smaller pools at Casas Viento and Espiral, the Pulpo (Octopus) kids pool, and the rooftop Fuego Infinity Pool.
+Plus, there’s the main infinity pool with a swim-up bar, smaller pools at Casas Viento and Espiral, and the rooftop Fuego Infinity Pool.

 Hotel Xcaret Mexico is probably best known for its rooftop Fuego Infinity Pool–a glass tunnel infinity pool that’s all over Instagram!